sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

 3. Create Workflow in Fire

-Now you can create workflow in Fire, which reads from S3 bucket and save the workflow.
+Now you can create an example workflow in Fire, which reads from S3 bucket and save the workflow.

 .. figure:: ..//_assets/aws/glue/wf.PNG
    :alt: aws